jrnn/sholdr/docs/user_stories.md

   ```
 - can further bundle two or more share certificates into one, provided that the
   resultant certificate also forms an uninterrupted sequence
-  - Note : currently can only be done "indirectly" by first canceling the
-    certificates and then bundling their shares into a new certificate
 - can split up one share certificate into several
-  - Note : currently can only be done "indirectly" by first canceling the
+  - Note : The above two user stories currently can only be done "indirectly" by
-    certificate and then bundling its shares into several new certificates
+    first canceling the certificate(s) in question, and then bundling their
+    shares into one or more new certificates
 - record transactions where a share certificate moves from the ownership of one
   shareholder to another for some price
 - can see the composition of a certificate's shares broken down by class